ManuelBehrendt/Mera.jl/README.md

 MERA is a package for working with large 3D AMR/uniform-grid and N-body particle data sets from astrophysical simulations.
 It is entirely written in the language [Julia](https://julialang.org) and currently supports the hydrodynamic code [RAMSES](https://bitbucket.org/rteyssie/ramses/overview).
 With this package, I intend to provide essential functions to load and prepare the simulation data for calculations but try to avoid too high-level abstraction (black boxes).

-# -> Expect a new release in October tested on the Julia version 1.5! <-

 ## Package Features
 - Easy to install and update
 - Fast and memory lightweight data reading/saving and handling